msoumik78/msoumik78.github.io/_posts/2019-05-20-testing-java-applications.markdown

 * **Integration testing** - This is the second level of testing where several layers of the application are tested in one shot.
 So if we look at the previous example, for integration testing, mocks are never created.
+Some aspects of integration testing are as follows:
+* Nothing is mocked
+* the application is tested almost end to end - hence you will see in the below example that the DAO layer is instantiated and not tested.
+Often in IT tests

 {% highlight ruby %}
 	public class ITTestCustomerService {

 		public boolean testSaveCustomer_whenCustomerIsValid() {
+			CustomerDAO customerDAO = new CustomerDAO();
 			Customer cutomer = new Customer ();
 			customer.build.firestName("Soumik").lastName("Mukherjee").profession("Java Architect");
 			boolean result = customerService.saveCustomer(customer);